Luke-Grundvig/cs260-byu/notes.md

     holds your third party packages (lists them), tells you what packages/scripts you can use, name version description and what file to run project

-20. What does the fetch function do?
+20. What does the fetch function do? make asynchronous requests to the server and load the information that is returned by the server onto the web pages. request data from a server.
+The request can be for any type of API that returns data in JSON or XML The fetch function makes a GET request.
+It can also be used to make asynchronous requests to the server and load the information returned by the server onto web pages.

 21. What does node.js do?
     runs the server

+    Node.js
+ is an open-source, cross-platform
+ JavaScript runtime environment
+ that executes JavaScript code outside of a browser.
+It is built on Chrome's V8 JavaScript engine and uses an event
+-driven, non-blocking I/O model that makes it lightweight and efficient.
+Node.js is commonly used for developing web servers and networking applications, but it can also be used for a variety of other tasks, such as data streaming, command-line tools, and mobile app development.

 22. What does Vite do?
-    allows you to bundle code (which includes react components) together for production so it can be deployed to a server transposes jsx code into javascript so it can be run on a server
+    allows you to bundle code (which includes react components) together for production so it can be deployed to a server transposes jsx code into javascript so it can be run on a server Vite allows for Hot Module Replacement (HMR) of JavaScript, CSS, and Twig during development and optimized production builds.
+It also offers modern features like SSR and Serverless Functions out of the box.